autometrics-dev/autometrics-ts/README.md

 3. **Run Prometheus locally to validate and preview the data**

-You can use the open source Autometrics CLI to run automatically configured Prometheus locally to see the metrics that will be registered by the change.
+You can use the open source Autometrics CLI to run automatically configure Prometheus locally to see the metrics that will be registered by the change.
 See the [Autometrics CLI docs](https://docs.autometrics.dev/local-development#getting-started-with-am) for more information.

 or you can configure Prometheus manually: